 Over the years her drinking moved from the ‘fun though a bit excessive’ to ‘out of control’.
 It had a detrimental effect on all her relationships, spoiled social occasions, got her into trouble at work, sucked up far too much of her salary, made her depressed, ruined her looks, and, of course, did the sort of damage to her health that often can’t be detected until it’s too late.

 Jacquie was a very kind, non-judgemental, gentle, sweet person.
 She would always listen if someone needed help or advice, and would never dream of imposing on others if she could help it.
-I knew she was in big trouble when she telephoned me in June of this year, crying and saying that she felt terrible.
+I knew she was in big trouble when she telephoned me in June of 2016, crying and saying that she felt terrible.
 We had a long talk, and a few more after that; I was very worried about her drinking and tried everything to make her stop.
 I alternately cajoled, sympathised, predicted dire consequences, lost my temper, begged, encouraged, offered suggestions of counselling, enlisted the help of friends who lived near her – oh, just anything I could think of.
 She refused to believe that it was alcohol that was making her ill, even when she had to give up work and could hardly move from the sofa, though she described herself as an alcoholic.
 She said she was just depressed.